Is 'Race Science' Making A Comeback?

 It was also one of the first stories she reported, writing about the incident and reading it out for class.
 She says that's what made her a journalist.

 Saini is now an award-winning science journalist, often reporting on the intersection of science, race and gender.
-Her latest book, Superior: The Return of Race Science tracks the history and ideology of race science up to its current resurgence.
+Her latest book, Superior: The Return of Race Science, tracks the history and ideology of race science up to its current resurgence.

-We talked to her about how race isn't real (but you know...still is), why DNA tests are misleading and how race science crept its way into the 21st century.
+We talked to her about how race isn't real (but you know ... still is), why DNA tests are misleading and how race science crept its way into the 21st century.
 It's a lot to get your head around.

 This is an excerpt from our interview with her.
 It has been edited and condensed for clarity.